panubo/docker-sshd/README.md

 - `GATEWAY_PORTS` if "true" sshd will allow gateway ports
 - `TCP_FORWARDING` if "true" sshd will allow TCP forwarding
+- `DISABLE_SFTP` if "true" sshd will not accept sftp connections.
+Note: This does not prevent file access unless you define a restricted shell for each user that prevents executing programs that grant file access.

+### Restricted Modes

-The following three optional modes, SFTP, SCP and Rsync are mutually exclusive.
-Only one can be enabled at a time:
+The following three restricted modes, SFTP only, SCP only and Rsync only are mutually exclusive.
+If no mode is defined, then all connection types will be accepted.
+Only one mode can be enabled at a time:

-### SFTP Only
+#### SFTP Only

 - `SFTP_MODE` if "true" sshd will only accept sftp connections
 - `SFTP_CHROOT` if in sftp only mode sftp will be chrooted to this directory.
 Default "/data"

-### SCP Only
+#### SCP Only

 - `SCP_MODE` if "true" sshd will only accept scp connections (uses rssh)

-### Rsync Only
+#### Rsync Only

 - `RSYNC_MODE` if "true" sshd will only accept rsync connections (uses rssh)

 ## SSH Host Keys

 SSH uses host keys to identify the server.
-To avoid receiving security warning the host keys should be mounted on an external volume.
+To avoid receiving a security warning the host keys should be mounted on an external volume.

 By default this image will create new host keys in `/etc/ssh/keys` which should be mounted on an external volume.
 If you are using existing keys and they are mounted in `/etc/ssh` this image will use the default host key location making this image compatible with existing setups.